juanrloaiza/data-science-portfolio/README.md

 # Data Science Portfolio

 Repository containing portfolio of data science projects completed by me for academic and hobby purposes.
-Presented mostly as iPython Notebooks.
+Presented mostly as Jupyter Notebooks.

 ## Table of contents